SuaYoo/gundb-react-express-auth-example/README.md

 ### Open questions

-What's the best way of keeping a list of users in the db? gun superuser?
+~~What's the best way of keeping a list of users in the db? gun superuser?~~

+Create server app as super user and having it give out certificates to end users seems to be working